sndl-team/sndl/README.md

 There is an [adr](adr/009-avoid-repeat-downloads.md) to define methods to avoid this problem but this wont be implemented until a v2 release.

+# Communication

+We utilitze discord to communicate, if you would like to join our discord server then please reach out to @Woodenikki.

 ---